natilik/CLEU2024-DEVWKS-2713/workshop/04-inject-errors.md

 ### Diagnosis

 The first step in diagnosing a problem is to determine that a problem exists.
 Often the first stop will be a metrics dashboard provided by a tool such as Grafana.
 We can see that CPU went up and that is causing higher latency to responde.
-Let's find out what's happenning.
+Let's find out what's happening.

 ![Untitled](./images/scenario1_grafana.png)